Genetic programming: Foundational work in GP

 Early work that set the stage for current genetic programming research topics and applications is diverse, and includes software synthesis and repair, predictive modeling, data mining, financial modeling, soft sensors, design, and image processing.
-Applications in some areas, such as design, often make use of intermediate representations, such as Fred Gruau’s cellular encoding.
+Applications in some areas, such as design, often make use of intermediate representations, such as Fred Gruau's cellular encoding.
 Industrial uptake has been significant in several areas including finance, the chemical industry, bioinformatics and the steel industry.

 Methods

 Program representation

 GP evolves computer programs, traditionally represented in memory as tree structures.
 Trees can be easily evaluated in a recursive manner.
-Every tree node has an operator function and every terminal node has an operand, making mathematical expressions easy to evolve and evaluate.
+Every internal node has an operator function and every terminal node has an operand, making mathematical expressions easy to evolve and evaluate.
 Thus traditionally GP favors the use of programming languages that naturally embody tree structures (for example, Lisp; other functional programming languages are also suitable).

-Non-tree representations have been suggested and successfully implemented, such as linear genetic programming which suits the more traditional imperative languages [see, for example, Banzhaf et al. (1998)].
-The commercial GP software Discipulus uses automatic induction of binary machine code ("AIM") to achieve better performance. µGP uses directed multigraphs to generate programs that fully exploit the syntax of a given assembly language.
+Non-tree representations have been suggested and successfully implemented, such as linear genetic programming which perhaps suits the more traditional imperative languages.
+The commercial GP software Discipulus uses automatic induction of binary machine code ("AIM") to achieve better performance. μGP uses directed multigraphs to generate programs that fully exploit the syntax of a given assembly language.
 Multi expression programming uses Three-address code for encoding solutions.
 Other program representations on which significant research and development have been conducted include programs for stack-based virtual machines, and sequences of integers that are mapped to arbitrary programming languages via grammars.
 Cartesian genetic programming is another form of GP, which uses a graph representation instead of the usual tree based representation to encode computer programs.

 Most representations have structurally noneffective code (introns).
 Such non-coding genes may seem to be useless because they have no effect on the performance of any one individual.
 However, they alter the probabilities of generating different offspring under the variation operators, and thus alter the individual's variational properties.

 Experiments seem to show faster convergence when using program representations that allow such non-coding genes, compared to program representations that do not have any non-coding genes.
+Instantiations may have both trees with introns and those without; the latter are called canonical trees.
+Special canonical crossover operators are introduced that maintain the canonical structure of parents in their children.

+Initialisation

+The methods for creation of the initial population include: